 We now wish to see this in more detail.
-For this purpose, The ratio of occupation probability of a site for a MDQW, i.e. $f_{ns}$ (a shorter notation for $f(x,t;n,s)$) and that of an IW, i.e., $f_{\infty}$ is shown against $t$ for $nD1S$ where the initial position of the detector $x_D=10$ in Fig. \ref{ff0_nD1S}.
-In the same Fig. the corresponding ratio is shown for a SIW where the detector is not replaced or removed (similar to a SIW).
-As the initial position of the detector is $x_D=10$, it is obvious that upto $t=x_D=10$ (here), the presence of the detector cannot affect the walker.
+For this purpose, the ratio of occupation probability of a site for a MDQW, i.e. $f_{ns}$ (a shorter notation for $f(x,t;n,s)$) and that of an IW, i.e., $f_{\infty}$ is shown against $t$ for $nD1S$ where the initial position of the detector $x_D=10$ in Fig. \ref{ff0_nD1S}.
+In the same Fig. the corresponding ratio is shown for a SIW where the detector is not replaced or removed.
+As the initial position of the detector is $x_D=10$, it is obvious that up to $t=x_D=10$ (here), the presence of the detector cannot affect the walker.
 Beyond $x_D$ the occupation probabilities of sites for the walker starts getting affected by the detector and therefore the ratio starts decreasing below $1$.
 Here the number of detection $n$ plays a very important role.
 It is to be mentioned here once again that $n$ is actually related to the efficiency of the detector.
-Here $n$ has shown to vary from $1$ through $40$.
+Here $n$ has shown to vary from $1$ to $40$.
 It is clear that as long as the detector is placed at initial position $x_D$, the plot is same as SIW.
 If we look closely, the pattern is same as SIW upto $t=2n+x_D$.
 After this time the detector will hop to $(x_D)_1$.
 Thus, when the walker reaches $x_D$ next, there is no detection, as the detector is already moved to a new position.
 The ratio for site $10$ will increase therefore.
 As the walker reaches the detector again the tendency to decrease starts.
 The hopping of the detector leads to a kind of periodic behavior as seen from the plot.
-However, after a sufficiently long time the ratio of $f_{ns}/f_{\infty}$ at $10$ saturates.
-In the inset of Fig. \ref{ff0_nD1S}, the same $f_{ns}/f_{\infty}$ is shown when numbers of detection are small.
+However, after a sufficiently long time the ratio of $f_{ns}/f_{\infty}$ at site $10$ saturates.
+In the inset of Fig. \ref{ff0_nD1S}, the same $f_{ns}/f_{\infty}$ behavior is shown when numbers of detection are small.
+For $1D1S$, after the walker gets detected by the detector once, the detector hops to the new position.
+Therefore, for $x_D=10$, after $t=12$, the ratio starts to increase.
+This increase is much more prominent compared to other cases as here the detector has detected only once.
+After a certain time it decreases because the effect of the detector is never very small as after each detection it shifts only by one step.
+The non-monotonic behaviour for $1D1S$ is actually the signature of competing behavior of effect of $n$ and $s$.
 It is clear from all the plots that the ratio ultimately approaches a saturation value $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$.
 For low $n$ values at a large $t$ having a very high $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$ much greater than $1$ suggests that the walker will try to compensate for the sites not reached.
 In Fig. \ref{ff0_sat_vs_n} (a) and (b) $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$ is shown as a function of number of detection $n$ when the detector is initially placed at $x_D$ for $s=1, 10$ respectively.
 The plots show a behavior $n^{-\alpha}$ for large $n$ for all the cases.